Frequently Asked Questions About Bordeaux Wine Tours

 4) Second rule : Earlier is always the better.
 Some visits are small group tour, some are private.
 The best is always to book as soon as you could in order to secure your place.
 If you want to visit your favorit wineries, do not hesitate to contact them even 2-3 month ahead.

-Third rule : The vineyard is large St Emilion, Sauternes, Pauilac are far away from each others.
-So you need to think about one day per vineyard.
-For a full wine tour it is a minimum of 3-4 days.
+5) Third rule : The vineyard is large St Emilion, Sauternes, Pauillac are far away from each others.
+So you need to think about one day per region.
+For a full wine tour consider a minimum of 3-4 days.

-When is the best period to visit ?
+What is the best time to visit Bordeaux?

 Try to avoid certain period as week-end in low season (Nov-March), the first week of April (Primeurs week) and other wine event like (Vinexpo).
 During these specific timle, Chateaux are closed or open only to professional.
 Usually the summer is very busy, the spring is very nice as the weather is warm and sunny.
 Harverst time (Sept-Oct) is agood period too but book your tour in adavance as it is busy time.